cursorweb/typing-warmup/research/ideas.md

 * English Warmup (Default)
 * Spanish Warmup (Default)

-# Tests
+# Trainers
-* MonkeyType words
-* Fun ones left only right only
+These are meant to focus on specific typing technique, etc.
 * Accent only
 * Common near ones (these those etc)
 * Geography (close chars, far chars)
 * Capital test (do a letter then its capital form)
 * etc etc

+# Fun
+These are fun, for enjoyment :D
+* Rainbow text!!
+* Upside down
+*

 # Pacers
 A pacer makes you go a certain speed, and if you can do that 10 times in a row you advance to next wpm etc